I remember getting my first paycheck and thinking,”Are you serious?! Where is the rest of it?”. That began my journey to considering geoarbitrage.

 I don’t have family here, nor do I have kids.
 I’m 25.
 I’ve always wanted to travel the world, but being in corporate you can only really do it a few weeks a year.
 If I wanted a few months or years of travel, I’d have to be location independent or wait until I’m entirely FIRE.
 Working on the road doesn’t seem like a bad idea.

-I have a close knit group of friends that I speak to every day/week and they will all probably be gone in the next few years.
-One is 32 and a year until he FIREs and will move to a LCOL city.
+I have a close-knit group of friends that I speak to every day/week and they will all probably be gone in the next few years.
+One is 32 and a year until he FIREs and will move to an LCOL city.
 Two more my age are going to work in Europe in a few years, one is going away to get her MBA soon, and another is looking to make partner at her firm, so I never see her much anyway :(.

 A number have already moved away from NYC, just a few years after graduating!
 NYC is really the city of high turnover and ephemeral people.